 - Risers help to easily locate a system in the ground

-- Risers allow for easier access for routine maintenance activities
+- Risers allow easier access for routine maintenance activities

-Rebate funding is limited and available on a first come, first served basis until all funding is exhausted.
+Funding for rebates is currently available and is distributed on a first-come, first-served basis until all funding is exhausted.

-To make sure you are eligible to receive a rebate, pleases review the requirements below before applying:
+To make sure you are eligible to receive a rebate, please review the requirements below before applying:

 - Rebate applications must be submitted within 12 months of the completion of work

-- Project must be located within Snohomish County
+- Property must be located within Snohomish County

-- Project property must be owned be the applicant, and be a residential property
+- Property must be owned be the applicant and be a residential property

 Please follow the steps below to receive your rebate for taking steps to maintain your septic system:

 - Make sure you are eligible!
-Carefully review the list above before applying.
+Carefully review the info on the eligibility tab before applying.